The Industrial Era 1950 - 1951 The next generation of computers announced itself. Programming them became a lot easier.

 pre history |

-Maurice V. Wilkes at Cambridge university uses assembler (symbolic assembly language) on the EDSAC
+V. Wilkes at Cambridge university uses assembler (symbolic assembly language)

 Zuse sold Z4,